 The Eurasian elk (Alces alces) is the largest stag in the world.
 The SNP, with its swamps and forests, is tailor-made for this giant.
-The Eurasian elk can sometimes be seen at roadside.
+The Eurasian elk can sometimes be seen at roadsides

 The wolf (Canis lupus) is very seldom seen, because it is a secretive animal - you'll find wolf excrement far more often in the Slītere National Park than the animal itself.
-Wolves love
+Wolves love to hunt wild board

 The European pine marten (Martes martes) mates during the summer and can be seen during the day.
-Female martens are lighter than males, and they are more likely
+Female martens are lighter than males, and they are more likely to be spotted up at the top of trees.